What is Myopia?

 a new approach

-Our MyopiaControl treatment program represents a new approach to managing short-sightedness (myopia).
+Our MyopiaControl treatment program represents a new approach to managing short-sightedness (myopia) in Singapore.

-In the past, and is still the case at the majority of regular optometrists, the main method of correcting short-sightedness in children and teenagers has been with glasses, with little or no attempt at slowing the rate of eyesight deterioration in these children while their short-sightedness progressed year by year, and their lenses got stronger and thicker at each visit.
+In the past, the main method of correcting and controlling short-sightedness in children and teenagers has been with spectacles, which is still the case with the majority of regular optometrists.
+There is usually little or no attempt at slowing the rate of eyesight deterioration in these children, while their short-sightedness progressed year by year, and their lenses got stronger and thicker at each visit.
 Meanwhile, with their increasing level of short-sightedness and growth of their eyeball, the risk to the child's long-term eye health is also increasing each year.

 Let's change the old way of thinking

-With our MyopiaControl program we apply the latest scientific research in myopia control to help stabilise your child's eyesight.
-Effective and safe treatment options are now available to slow short-sightedness progression by 25-75% (average reduction of 50%) in suitable children.
+In our MyopiaControl programme, we apply the latest scientific research in myopia control to help stabilise your child's eyesight.
+Effective and safe treatment options are now available in Singapore to slow short-sightedness progression by 25-75% (average reduction of 50%) in suitable children.
 This significantly reduces your child's risk of developing high degrees of short-sightedness and the associated risks of serious eye diseases and potential vision loss later in adulthood.

 Myopia is preventable